metemorris/metemorris.github.io/README.md

 ## ✅ Next steps / TODO

-- Finalize and publish the first real blog post (replace the placeholder intro).
+[x] Finalize and publish the first real blog post (replace the placeholder intro).
+[x] Deploy the website
+[] Add an RSS Feed
+[] SEO Optimization
-- Add a Turkish language toggle or localized version of the site.
+[] Add a Turkish language toggle or localized version of the site.
-- Expand the blog index with more posts and categories.
-- Hook up analytics or logging once ready for production.
+[] Hook up analytics or logging once ready for production.
-- Add searching/filtering by tags in the blog.
+[] Add searching/filtering by tags in the blog.

 ## 👀 Want to learn more?